Professor Helen McCarthy

 Helen has broad research interests in the social, cultural and political history of Britain since the late nineteenth century.
 Her first book, The British People and the League of Nations (2011), explored the dynamics and popular reach of liberal internationalism between 1918 and 1945, taking as its focus the League of Nations Union, one of the largest voluntary associations of the period.
 Her second book, Women of the World (2014), is a pioneering study of the role of women in British diplomatic culture over the past century and a half.
 This interest in the social and cultural history of British diplomacy led to a successful bid in partnership with the Foreign and Commonwealth Office Historians for two AHRC-funded collaborative doctoral studentships (2013-7).

-Helen's current book project is a major history of working motherhood in modern Britain, provisionally entitled Double Lives, to be published by Bloomsbury Books.
+Helen's recent research includes a major history of working motherhood in modern Britain, resulting in the book Double Lives: A History of Working Motherhood (Bloomsbury, 2020).
 She was awarded a Mid-Career Fellowship by the British Academy in 2017-8 to work on the project, which included co-creating with the photographer Leonora Saunders an exhibition - These Four Walls - on the theme of women's home-based work.
-This was launched at the British Academy's Summer Showcase in June 2018 and will be touring in various venues in 2018-9.
+This was launched at the British Academy's Summer Showcase in June 2018 and toured in various venues in 2018-9.
+Other recent and forthcoming publications include essays on the life-writing of Fabian socialist Beatrice Webb, everyday life in Britain during Covid 19 and a Special Issue of Contemporary British History on British society, politics and culture in the 1990s (co-edited with David Geiringer).
+Her current book project is a social and cultural history of retirement since 1945, to be published by Penguin (Allen Lane).